pl018/project-manager-cli/README.md

 - `--folder`: Add "folder" suffix to the root folder name
 - `--tag TAG`: Add a custom tag to the project
 - `--skip-ai-tags`: Disable AI tag generation (AI tagging is enabled by default)
+- `--test`: Run in test mode.
+No changes are made to the database, `.pyprojectid` file, or `projects.json`.
+Logging is directed to the console.

 ## Examples